-Called a “next-generation” corrector, it is designed to treat the most common form of cystic fibrosis, caused by the so-called F508del mutation, as part of triple therapy with tezacaftor (VX-661) and Kalydeco (ivacaftor), two other Vertex treatments for cystic fibrosis.
+Called a next-generation corrector, it is designed to treat the most common form of CF, caused by the so-called F508del mutation, as part of a triple therapy with tezacaftor (VX-661) and ivacaftor (marketed on its own as Kalydeco), two other Vertex treatments for CF.

-Elexacaftor and tezacaftor, both correctors, increase the amount of mature protein that reaches the cell surface by targeting the processing defect that causes the faulty protein to be degraded.
-Ivacaftor, a potentiator, is designed to increase the function of the protein once it reaches the cell surface.
-The combination of the three should improve the flow of salt and water into and out of cells.
+Elexacaftor is a CFTR corrector; it increases the amount of mature protein that reaches the cell surface by targeting the processing defect that causes the faulty protein to be degraded.

 Elexacaftor in clinical trials

-The triple combination therapy of elexacaftor, tezacaftor, and ivacaftor has been tested in Phase 1 and 2 clinical trials.
-Improvements were observed in lung function measured by forced expiratory volume in one second (FEV1), which measures the total amount of air exhaled in one second, and sweat chloride content, a measure of disease severity.
+Elexacaftor has only been tested in clinical trials for CF as part of the triple-combination therapy together with tezacaftor and ivacaftor.
+In these trials, improvements were observed in lung function measured by forced expiratory volume in one second (FEV1), which measures the total amount of air exhaled in one second, and sweat chloride content, a measure of disease severity.

-Patients were given either a placebo or 200 mg of elexacaftor, 100 mg of tezacaftor, and 150 mg of ivacaftor as a single tablet in the morning, plus 150 mg of just ivacaftor in the evening, for 24 weeks.
-Efficacy was assessed using FEV1, sweat chloride content, and the Cystic Fibrosis Questionnaire Revised (CFQ-R), which measures the impact of the disease on overall health, daily life, perceived well-being, and disease symptoms.
+Patients were given either a placebo or 200 mg of elexacaftor, 100 mg of tezacaftor, and 150 mg of ivacaftor as a single tablet in the morning, plus 150 mg of only ivacaftor in the evening, for 24 weeks.
+Efficacy was assessed using FEV1, sweat chloride content, and the cystic fibrosis questionnaire revised (CFQ-R), which measures the impact of the disease on overall health, daily life, perceived well-being, and disease symptoms.

-Some cystic fibrosis patients with two F508del mutations do not benefit fully from current Vertex treatments, the double combinations Orkambi (lumacaftor/ivacaftor) and Symdeko (tezacaftor/ivacaftor and ivacaftor).
+Some CF patients with two F508del mutations do not benefit fully from current Vertex treatments such as the double combinations Orkambi (lumacaftor/ivacaftor) and Symdeko (tezacaftor/ivacaftor and ivacaftor).

-Triple-combo treated patients in both trials demonstrated significant improvements in lung function, as assessed by percent predicted forced expiratory volume in one second (ppFEV1), each study’s primary endpoint or goal. ppFEV1 increased by an average of 14.3% in the 24-week trial, and by 10% in the four-week trial.
+Triple-combo-treated patients in both trials demonstrated significant improvements in lung function, as assessed by percent predicted forced expiratory volume in one second (ppFEV1), each study’s primary goal. ppFEV1 increased by an average of 14.3% in the 24-week trial, and by 10% in the four-week trial.

-Data also showed improvements in secondary endpoints, including a lower annual rate of pulmonary exacerbations, and reduced levels of chloride in patients’ sweat.
-The treatment was generally well-tolerated.
+Data also showed improvements in secondary objectives, including a lower annual rate of pulmonary exacerbations, and reduced levels of chloride in patients’ sweat.
+The treatment was generally well tolerated.

-A separate global and open-label Phase 3 trial (NCT03525574) is looking at the long-term (96 week) safety and effectiveness of this oral triple combination — 200 mg of elexacaftor, 100 mg of tezacaftor, and 150 mg of ivacaftor in the morning and ivacaftor again at night — in more than 500 cystic fibrosis patients with one or two copies of the F508del mutation.
-All enrolled had taken part in a previous study of this combination, either in a treatment or placebo group.
-In the open-label trial, all are given treatment.
+A separate global, open-label Phase 3 trial (NCT03525574) is examining the long-term (96-week) safety and effectiveness of this oral triple combination — 200 mg of elexacaftor, 100 mg of tezacaftor, and 150 mg of ivacaftor in the morning and ivacaftor again at night — in more than 500 CF patients with one or two copies of the F508del mutation.
+All enrolled participants have taken part in a previous study of this combination, either in a treatment or placebo group.
+In the open-label trial, all participants receive the treatment.
 The trial is expected to finish in July 2021.